 - RIGHT is then used to extract the characters after the space.

-With these two formulas, it gets us back to the same result as we’ve had before:
+With these two formulas, it gets us back to the same result as we’ve had before; first name in Column B and last name in Column C:

 Notes about using formulas

 Formulas are the only option in this post that are fully dynamic.
-If the original data changes, the formula result updates automatically too.
+If the original text changes, the formula result updates automatically too.

 Depending on the complexity of the text string to be split, these formulas can become quite complex.

-With these 4 techniques, you can split cells in Excel.
+With these 4 techniques, you have learned how to split cells in Excel.
 Each option has added more and more power to deal with complexity.
 Which option you choose comes down to your specific scenario.
 Familiarize yourself with all the options, and then you’ll be able to make the best decisions.

 Get our FREE VBA eBook of the 30 most useful Excel VBA macros.